portertech/portertech/content/posts/scaling-sensu-go.md

 Ready to try it out for yourself?
 [Start using Sensu Go now](https://sensu.io/get-started).

-This post was derived from my [Sensu Summit 2019 Keynote, Scaling Sensu Go](https://www.youtube.com/watch?v=EhmzmEJ4EmI).
-My slide deck can be [here](https://speakerdeck.com/portertech/scaling-sensu-go).
+You can watch the full Sensu Summit 2019 Keynote, Scaling Sensu Go, [on YouTube!](https://www.youtube.com/watch?v=EhmzmEJ4EmI).
+The slide deck can be found [here](https://speakerdeck.com/portertech/scaling-sensu-go).

 {{< youtube EhmzmEJ4EmI >}}